-- Cumulative in Grades 6 through 8; and

-- Cumulative in Grades 8 through 12.

-- 1. No student shall use any device, chemical, irritant, or substance in a manner

-inconsistent with its intended or prescribed use, or in a manner designed to cause harm, physical irritation, or allergic reaction.
+- Cumulative in Grades 6 through 8; and - Cumulative in Grades 8 through 12. - 1.
+No student shall use any device, chemical, irritant, or substance in a manner inconsistent with its intended or prescribed use, or in a manner designed to cause harm, physical irritation, or allergic reaction.
 Examples include, but are not limited to, directing a laser optical pointer or similar device at another person's eyes, and applying "itching powder" or like substances to another person.
-(Level 1-2)

-- 2. Students may not possess or use any device designed to produce a mild electrical shock.
+(Level 1-2) - 2.
+Students may not possess or use any device designed to produce a mild electrical shock.
 (Level 1-2) - 3.
 Students shall not engage in rough or boisterous activities.
 (Level 1-2) - 4.
 No student shall participate in any kind of physical altercation.
-(Level 2-3) - No student shall participate in any kind of physical harassment (This can include forms of hazing, intentionally spitting, shanking).
+(Level 2-3) - 5.
+No student shall participate in any kind of physical harassment (This can include forms of hazing, intentionally spitting, shanking).
 (Level 2-3) - 6.
 No student shall participate in any type of fighting.
 (Cumulative in Grades 6-8 and 8-12)

-- Minimum of three (3) days out-of-school suspension. - Maximum of ten (10) days out-of-school suspension.
+- Minimum of three (3) days out-of-school suspension. - o Maximum of ten (10) days out-of-school suspension.

-- Minimum of five (5) days out-of-school suspension. - Maximum of ten (10) days out-of-school suspension with a recommendation for long-term suspension for at least the remainder of the current semester, up to expulsion for a specified time.
+- O Minimum of five (5) days out-of-school suspension. - Maximum of ten (10) days out-of-school suspension with a recommendation for long-term suspension for a specified time.

-Third and Subsequent Offenses of Fighting:
+• Third and Subsequent Offenses of Fighting:

-- Minimum of ten (10) days out-of-school suspension. - Maximum of ten (10) days out-of-school suspension with a recommendation for long-term suspension for at least the remainder of the current semester, up to expulsion for a specified time which may include permanent expulsion. - 7.
+- o Minimum of ten (10) days out-of-school suspension. - Maximum of ten (10) days out-of-school suspension with a recommendation for long-term suspension for a specified time which may include permanent expulsion. - 7.
 No student shall gang up with any student or students to physically attack another student or other persons.
 (Cumulative in Grades 6-8 and 8-12)

-- o Minimum of five (5) days out-of-school suspension. - Maximum of ten (10) days out-of-school suspension with a recommendation for long-term suspension/expulsion for a specified time. - Contact law enforcement and other agencies as appropriate
+- Minimum of five (5) days out-of-school suspension. - o Maximum of ten (10) days out-of-school suspension with a recommendation for long-term suspension/expulsion for a specified time. - o Contact law enforcement and other agencies as appropriate

-Second and Subsequent Offenses:
+• Second and Subsequent Offenses:

-- Minimum of ten (10) days out-of-school suspension. - Maximum of ten (10) days out-of-school suspension with a recommendation for long-term suspension/expulsion for a specified time. - Contact law enforcement and other agencies as appropriate
+- Minimum of ten (10) days out-of-school suspension. - Maximum of ten (10) days out-of-school suspension with a recommendation for long-term suspension/expulsion for a specified time. - O Contact law enforcement and other agencies as appropriate